 How To Make Strawberry Skillet Cobbler?

 First, consider making this recipe when strawberries are in season to get the best results.
 If that is not the case, you can always use frozen strawberries because they are picked and frozen in peak season result a sweeter berry than what you would get out of season.

-The great part is that this recipe is super easy to make so much so, that its borderline a dump recipe.
+The great part is that this recipe is super easy to make, so much so that it’s borderline a dump recipe.

-- After prepping all strawberry filling ingredients add them to a bowl and mix until sugar is dissolved.
+- After prepping all strawberry filling ingredients, add them to a bowl and mix until sugar is dissolved.

 - Add fruit mixture to a greased skillet on medium-high heat for five minutes.

 - Add cobbler to oven and bake for 30-35 minutes or until the top is golden brown.
-Serve warm icecream or fresh whip cream.
+Serve warm ice cream or fresh whip cream.

 Best Season for Fresh Strawberries?

-Cobbler vs Crisp vs Crumble
+Strawberry Cobbler vs Crisp vs Crumble

 Though these three are deliciously similar baked fruit toppings.
 There are some significant differences.
-Crisp and Crumbles are the most alike; both are streusels, but the crisp usually has oats where crumbles do not.
+Crisp and Crumbles are the most alike; both are streusels, but the crisp usually have oats where crumbles do not.
 The Cobbler, however, has a biscuit-style topping.